garrigue/certint/README.md

 Of the above, Definitions, Infrastructure and Soundness are base on the core ML proof, but were heavily modified.
 Eval, Unify, Inference and Domain are completely new.
-Read the accompanying paper [3] for information on the proof.

 All the above development were checked with coq 8.10.1.
 (Porting to 8.10.1 is the only change wrt. the version of september 2010)